Harish-Chandra bimodules for type A rational Cherednik algebras: Harish-Chandra bimodules

 \subsection{Supports of Harish-Chandra bimodules}

 We have the following result of Losev that tells us that the notion of a HC bimodule given in Section \ref{subsect:defhc} coincides with the one given in the introduction.
-Recall that both algebras $H_{c}$ and $H_{c'}$ admits a filtration whose associated graded is the smash-product algebra $\CC[\fh \oplus \fh^{*}] \rtimes W$.
-This algebra is finite over its center $Z$, which can be identified with the algebra of invariants $\CC[\fh \oplus \fh^{*}]^{W}$.
+Recall that both algebras $H_{c}$ and $H_{c'}$ admit a filtration whose associated graded is the smash-product algebra $S(\fh \oplus \fh^{*}) \rtimes W$.
+This algebra is finite over its center $Z$, which can be identified with the algebra of invariants $S(\fh \oplus \fh^{*})^{W} \cong \C[\fh \oplus \fh^{*}]^{W}$.

-\begin{theorem}[Section 5.4, \cite{losev_completions}] An $(H_{c}, H_{c'})$-bimodule $B$ is HC if and only if it admits a bimodule filtration such that $\gr B$ is a finitely generated $\CC[\fh \oplus \fh^{*}]\rtimes W$-bimodule, and the left and right actions of $Z$ on $\gr B$ coincide. \end{theorem}
+\begin{theorem}[Section 5.4, \cite{losev_completions}] An $(H_{c}, H_{c'})$-bimodule $B$ is HC if and only if it admits a bimodule filtration such that $\gr B$ is a finitely generated $S(\fh \oplus \fh^{*})\rtimes W$-bimodule, and the left and right actions of $Z$ on $\gr B$ coincide. \end{theorem}

 We can use Theorem \ref{thm:altdef} to define the singular support of a HC bimodule as follows.
 Let $B \in \HC(c,c)$.
 Pick a filtration on $B$ as in Theorem \ref{thm:altdef}.
 Then, we let $\sing(B) \subseteq \Spec Z = (\fh \oplus \fh^{*})/W$ be the set theoretic support of the module $\gr B$.
-We remark that, by a standard argument, $\sing(B)$ does not depend on the chosen filtration.
+By a standard argument, $\sing(B)$ does not depend on the chosen filtration.